 5. Dr. Friedrich Spiegelberg joyously brought his decades of experience, knowledge and wisdom of a world class scholar to each of his lectures.
 The reference notes for his classes were hand-written scrolls from years past, and punctuated with personal episodes with his friend “Carl” during his tenure lecturing at Jung’s institute in Zurich.
 The man was delightfully erudite, a mentor who both teasingly and lovingly challenged students to contemplate theses like, Is there anything of Metaphysics that Psychology cannot grasp?

-6. Early on, Jung intuited the connection between physics and his psychology.
-Without going into any of the details, he and Wolfgang Pauli designed an attempt using astrological charts of married couples.
-Their work was a dismal failure; no statistical correlations were found according to the criteria employed.
-As far as I know, Jung made no further endeavors to connect physics to his Depth Psychology.
+Jung intuited a necessary connection between physics and his psychology.
+He and Wolfgang Pauli designed a study involving the astrological charts of married couples.
+Their work was a dismal failure.
+There were no statistical correlations found according to the criteria employed.
+As far as I know, Jung made no further endeavors to connect physics with his Depth Psychology.

 Joseph Blofstein, PhD